Dick Spring: Subsequent life

-Spring later became involved in the Cyprus dispute as a United Nations envoy.
+Spring later became involved in the Cyprus dispute promoting a peace.

-Spring received a directorship appointment to the Irish state telecom enterprise, Eircom, in advance of the scheduled privatisation.
-As leader of a left-of-centre party, this was to endorse the privatization and gain consent from the labour unions to the privatisation plan.
-However, the privatisation was a financial disaster for members of the public, who became ordinary shareholders in the privatisation process.
+In May 1999 Spring received a directorship appointment to the Irish state telecom enterprise, Telecom Éireann, in advance of the scheduled privatisation.
+As leader of a left-of-centre party, this was to endorse the privatisation and gain consent from the labour unions to the privatisation plan.
+However, the privatisation was a financial disaster for members of the public, who became ordinary shareholders in the privatisation process and faced a drop in the value of their investments.
 Spring became the target for much of the discontent.
-Spring's low work involvement, and generous remuneration package, were openly described as 'scandalous', by shareholder advocate Senator Shane Ross.
-He continues to hold a directorship, with the Financial Services firm FEXCO, based in Killorglin, County Kerry.
+Spring's low work involvement, and generous remuneration package.
+Senator Shane Ross, an advocate for shareholders, criticised the privatisation for primarily benefitting directors at the expense of the public investors.
+Spring also attracted criticism for being involved in promoting the flotation despite never buying any shares at launch.
+Spring is currently a non-executive director with the Financial Services firm FEXCO, based in Killorglin, County Kerry.

 Spring lives in Tralee with his wife Kristi, an American whom he met while working in New York as a bartender.
 They have three children.
-His nephew Arthur Spring was a Labour Party TD for Kerry North–West Limerick until March 2016, having first been a councillor for the Tralee electoral area of Kerry County Council.
+His nephew Arthur Spring was a Labour Party TD for Kerry North–West Limerick until February 2016, having first been a councillor for the Tralee electoral area of Kerry County Council.
 Spring is a member of Ballybunion Golf Club, and has invited former U.S. President Bill Clinton, amongst others, to visit there.

-He is a director of Allied Irish Bank and receives annual pension payments of €121,108.
+He was a non-executive director of Allied Irish Banks from 2008 to 2014.
+It was reported in 2011 that he received annual pension payments of €121,108.